- Home

 Genetic Improvement Networks

-Funded by Defra, the Genetic Improvement Networks (GINs) generate pre-breeding material that carries novel, profitable and sustainable traits.
+Funded by Defra, the Genetic Improvement Networks (GINs) generate pre-breeding material that carries novel, profitable and sustainable traits for many major crops.

-Collaborative research is at the heart of the networks, to ensure efforts are placed on key traits and the material produced (genetic and knowledge) is accessible to breeders.
+The Genetic Improvement Networks (GINS) ensure efforts are placed on key crop traits and the material produced (genetic and knowledge) is accessible to breeders.

 Each year, the GINs hold stakeholder meetings to share the latest developments with anyone interested in crop genetics.
-Usually, these take place in autumn.
-However, in response to COVID-19, a different approach is required.
+Usually, these take place each autumn.
 Keep an eye on their websites for times, dates, locations and programme information.

 Wheat Genetic Improvement Network (WGIN)